-A quarter of INSEAD’s MBA graduates were hired by the ‘Big Three’ (274 out of 1020) in 2019, and for schools like Harvard Business School and Stanford Graduate School of Business, getting hired by the big consulting firms is a big part of their draw.
+For top-ranked schools like Harvard Business School and Stanford Graduate School of Business, getting hired by the big consulting firms is a big part of their draw.

 Companies set up by MBAs

-HubSpot is ranked as the fourth best place to work in the US, according to Glassdoor.
+HubSpot is ranked as the 11th best place to work in the US, according to Glassdoor.
 The company was founded by Brian Halligan and Dharmesh Shah, who met each other on the MBA at MIT Sloan.
 In fact their early investors were contacts from the MBA, as well as early members of the team.